 Since its introduction to the medical world over 10 years ago, the da Vinci Surgical System has been hailed as a major advancement in patient care.
 A surgeon makes a small incision and uses the da Vinci camera and four robotic instruments to operate by remote control.
 Hysterectomies, prostate removal, thyroid cancer removal, and gastric bypass are among the most common procedures performed with the da Vinci System.

 Though the system has benefitted many patients by offering less invasive surgical options with quicker recovery periods, a few distinct patterns of complications have also emerged.
-While no surgery can be made risk-free, we believe that the da Vinci System presents a number of increased risk factors to patients.
-These risks can be caused by design defects, inadequate surgeon education, manufacturing defects, and other problems that multiply the likelihood of patient complication.
+While no surgery can be made risk-free, we believe that the da Vinci System presents several increased risk factors to patients.
+These risks can be caused by design defects, inadequate surgeon education, manufacturing defects, and other problems that multiply the likelihood of patient complications.

 The more prevalent complications include:

 - Tears or punctures to blood vessels, organs, and arteries

 - Vaginal cuff dehiscence

 Surgical burns to organs and arteries

 There have been several cases that suggest using the da Vinci System is correlated to surgical burns.
 In March 2010, a 24-year-old female patient suffered severe burns to the intestines and to an artery during a hysterectomy.
 Her family’s lawsuit claims that a design defect in the da Vinci robot caused the machine’s electrical current to jump.
 This resulted in a fatal shock to healthy tissue.
 Additionally, the lawsuit states that the un-insulated surgical hands of the da Vinci robot contributed to the fatal injuries.
 The patient died two weeks after surgery.

 Tears or punctures to blood vessels, organ, and arteries